omardoma/se2018/environment-setup-mac.md

 ---

-Express.js do not need installation, they are automatically installed in the project dependencies.
+Express.js do not need installation, it is automatically installed in the project dependencies.

 Goodluck people :metal: